paregorios/meek/README.md

 ## Next

+- Add "previous" as a filter word for due listing
 - Consolidate and improve due-date specification (e.g., "next year")
 - Add 'events today' function (and similar) using tag:event
 - Add 'errands today' function (and similar) using tag:errand